Multigrain Sourdough Bread

 How do I make a sourdough starter?
 If you don’t have a sourdough starter, there’s no worries!
 You will need 5 days to make a sourdough starter.
 Use our recipe and guide How To Make A Sourdough Starter In 5 Days to make one!

 Why is there yeast in this recipe?
-This bread needs all the help it can get!
-It not only has a LOT of additives that weigh it down, but it’s also made with whole wheat flour.
+This bread has a LOT of added grains that weigh it down, and it’s also made with whole wheat flour.
 While making it without yeast is possible, we wouldn’t recommend it.
 Adding the yeast helps give it some much-needed lift.

 Why did my bread not rise in the oven?
 This could be so many things from the dutch oven not being preheated/preheated enough to the ingredients added to the dough.
 The most common problem is actually over-proofing.
 We highly recommend investing in a good quality proofing box to help with this issue.
 Though, if you follow the directions below exactly, you should have a perfect loaf every time!

 What type of bread lame should I use?
-With so many different bread lames on the market, I’m sure it can be confusing.
+With so many different bread lames on the market, it can be confusing.
 Each one is used for something specific, actually!
-A straight blade is used for normal scoring and decorative scoring.
+A straight blade is used for both traditional and decorative scoring.
 A curved blade is used for achieving that iconic ear you see in bakeries.
-While it’s possible to use each lame/blade for the opposite intention, it’s always best to try and use the tools as they were meant for.
-If you do not have a lame, we recommend in purchasing one, but a very sharp knife can be used.
+While it’s possible to use each lame/blade for the opposite intention, it’s always easiest to try and use the tools as they were meant to be used.
+If you do not have a lame, we recommend purchasing one, but a very sharp or serrated knife can be used.

 How can I tell when the bread is properly baked?
 The most important thing is to follow the times and directions of the recipe card!
 Though, if you’re unsure, you can actually tap the bottom of the bread and listen.
 If the bread sounds hollow, it’s baked through!
 You could also use a thermometer to see if it’s cooked.
-A properly baked loaf of bread should read an internal temperature of 212 degrees F.
+A properly baked loaf of bread should have an internal temperature of 212℉/100℃.

 What To Make With Multigrain Sourdough Bread

 The wonderful thing about this multigrain bread is that it has so many uses!
-Below is a few of our favorites.
+Below are a few of our favorites.

 - Toast for breakfast in the mornings.